Sooners off to College World Series finals after beating A&M - WHIZ News

 Texas A&M starter Ryan Prager (1-4) allowed four runs, three earned, in 2 1/3 innings.
 Jacob Palisch went the rest of the way, gave up three hits and a run and struck out eight.

-The Aggies, who lost 13-8 to OU in their CWS opener Friday, beat Texas and Notre Dame to reach the bracket final.
+The Aggies beat Texas and Notre Dame to reach the bracket final.
 But they couldn’t score against Sandlin until Dylan Rock homered to left center leading off the sixth.

 Sandlin then retired the last six batters he faced and turned the game over to closer Trevin Michael to start the eighth.